-Coronado Veterinary Hospital is proud to introduce K-Laser Class IV laser therapy for your pets.
+Coronado Veterinary Hospital is proud to provide K-Laser Class IV laser therapy for your pets.
 Its beneficial uses include alleviating chronic pain, accelerating healing and rehabilitation plus much, much more!
 For both cats and dogs, K- laser can be part or the solution to help ease your pet’s discomfort.
 Safe and effective, this powerful modality provides increased comfort and mobility and accelerated and improved wound healing and rehabilitation.

 Frequently Asked Questions: